ltrzalez/todo-list/README.md

 Everybody need sing in to access to private todo list.

-# some reminders for me to achiave the goal
+# some reminders for me to achieve  the goal

 CRUD of todo tickets, conditional rendering wiht In/out permission